What is skin cancer?

 - Superficial basal cell carcinoma

-- Intraepidermal squamous cell carcinoma or Bowen disease (pre-cancerous, in-situ squamous cell carcinoma) and actinic keratoses
+- Intraepidermal squamous cell carcinoma (Bowen disease, in-situ squamous cell carcinoma) and actinic keratoses

 - Melanoma in situ.